doableware/djongo/docs/README.md

 </code></pre>
  and others... fully supported.

-# Integration with Django
+# Usage with Django

 ## Reuse Django Models

  Django is a stable framework with continuous development and enhancements.
 The Django ORM is quite extensive and feature rich.
-Defining *another* ORM to work with MongoDB means reproducing the entire Django ORM again.
+Defining *a thrid party* ORM to work with MongoDB means reproducing the entire Django ORM again.
 The new ORM needs to constantly align with the Django ORM.
+Several Django features will never make it into the third party ORM.
 The idea behind Djongo is to **reuse** existing Django ORM features by finally translating SQL queries to MongoDB syntax.

+## Future proof your code

  As **SQL syntax will never change** regardless of future additions to Django, by using Djongo your code is now future proof!

 ## Stop the immigrations

   MongoDB is a schema free DB.
 You no longer need to run <code> manage.py migrate</code> every time you change a model.
 Making changes to your models is easier.

+## Work on the Real Django

+Djongo does not need you to use a forked version of Django, access MonogDB with the Real Django framework.

-# Embedded Model
+# The Embedded Model

 SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an embedded document into mongoDB